Neck pain while reviewing payroll tax deductions

 • Since 2020, Form 1099-NEC Non Employee Compensation is for the reporting of independent contractors compensation paid over $600 in a calendar year.

-• Since 2012, Form 1099-K Payment Card and Third-Party Network Transactions details payments received through payment card transactions and third-party network transactions that meet or exceed both 200 transactions and $20,000 in gross total reportable payment volume.
+• Since 2012, Form 1099-K Payment Card and Third-Party Network Transactions details payments received through payment card transactions and third-party network.
+In 2024, thresholds changed to transactions that meet or exceed $5,000 in 2024, $2,500 in 2025, and $600 in 2026 and after in gross total reportable payment volume, irrespective of the number of transactions.

 • The Form 1099-MISC Miscellaneous Income is still used for various forms of alternative income like rents, prizes, awards, healthcare payments, and other payments not involved with non-employee compensation.